 Motive.
 A personal drive, intentional reason, or impulse that causes a person to act in a certain way.

 Multiculturalism.
 A sensitivity to the diverse cultural backgrounds and experiences of the members within a society.
-Multiculturalism can also be used to describe policies and ideologies that promote that sensitivity.

 Occupational distribution.
 The number of workers in each occupational classification.